thinktomorrow/package-docs/src/chief/upgrading.md

 ```

 ### Mediafield
-`Thinktomorrow\Chief\Fields\MediaField` is now an abstract class and no longer directly available.
+`Thinktomorrow\Chief\Fields\MediaField` is now an abstract class and no longer available as a field.
 Replace its usage with `Thinktomorrow\Chief\Fields\ImageField` instead.
 This naming better reflects the image only aspect of this formfield.

 `Thinktomorrow\Chief\Fields\DocumentField` is removed.
 Replace its usage with `Thinktomorrow\Chief\Fields\FileField` instead, which has the same behavior.
 It better reflects its nature because also images are allowed here.